Icehawk78/Kardashev/Errata.md

 If an opponent succeeds on an attack against you and you lose your colony, their attacking fleet is downgraded by 1 level.
 If it was a level 1 fleet, it is destroyed.
 Supporting fleets are not affected.

 **Taxation** *Your captains have discovered the efficiency of threatening your enemies, causing them to produce additional resources for your benefit.*
 When an opponent harvests on their turn, and you have a fleet on a tile adjacent to their producing colony, you may gain a matching resource for each colony (a single fleet may be adjacent to multiple colonies, and could therefore collect multiple resources).
-Your opponent may choose to not harvest from that colony, causing you not to collect.
 You do not gain resources from any fleets that produce resources from other technologies.

 **Blockade** *Any enemy within your range must abandon their other tasks and focus on their defense, for fear of total destruction.*
 Any players that have a colony on a planet tile adjacent to one of your fleets do not collect resources from those colonies when they harvest.
 Your colonies' production is not affected.